rustybird/corridor/README.md

 ## Version numbers

-[semantic versioning](http://semver.org/) is used in the form of signed git tags.
+[Semantic versioning](http://semver.org/) is used in the form of signed git tags.

 ## Redistribution